 - Clear the area and protect your panels by laying them on a tarp.

-Step 2: Attach Fixing Brackets to Solar Panel
+Attach Fixing Brackets to Solar Panel

 - Place the panel face down on a tarp.